TMK 2300

-TMK 2300 (sometimes alternatively regarded as TMK 2200-K) is a low-floor tram produced by Končar - Electric Vehicles.
-It began production in 2009, based on further development of its predecessor, TMK 2200, using Končar's proprietary R&D and technology.
+TMK 2300 (also known as TMK 2200-K and NT 2300) is a low-floor tram produced by Končar.
+It began production in 2009, based on further development of its predecessor, TMK 2200, using Končar's proprietary R&D and technology, and entered service that same year.
 The vehicle was exhibited at 2022 InnoTrans in Berlin.

 Technical specification

-One unit is 20.7 meter long, 3.4 meter high without pantograph, 2.3 meter wide and weighs 28 tonne.
+One unit is 20.7 meter long, 3.4 meter high without the pantograph, 2.3 meter wide and weighs 28 tonne.
 It is able to reach a speed of 70 km/h, but is restricted to 50 km/h for safety reasons in an urban environment.
 The tram is equipped with batteries in case of a power outage, giving it an additional 500 m distance at low speed without an external electric source.
-The vehicle also boasts a modern passenger notification system, video surveillance, an air conditioning system and other similar equipment.
+The vehicle also has a modern passenger notification system, video surveillance, air conditioning and other similar equipment which is housed on the roof together with the pantograph, conductor, transducer and resistors.
+It has a capacity of 130 people.

 As with the previous 2200 model, the bogie is designed as to store wheels in the bearing boxes that form the basic frame.
 The basic frame is then stored in the chassis (bogie) frame itself, and the axle is replaced by a shaft (connected to the wheels via bevel gears).
 Secondary and primary suspension is solved by hydropneumatic springs.
 The engines (2x 65 kW on each chassis) are mounted longitudinally.

 Operators

 Zagreb

-A total of two units are operated by ZET in Zagreb, Croatia, one was delivered on 29 December 2009, the other on 1 May 2010.
+A total of two units are operated by ZET in Zagreb, Croatia; one was delivered on 29 December 2009, and the other on 1 May 2010.
 In 2017, further 60 units were planned to be ordered, but this was never realised.
-Eventually, an order of a new model that will be an improvement over TMK 2300 was made.
+Eventually, an order for a new and improved TMK 2400 model was made in 2023.